SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 * ensuring ODA and other financial flows are targeted to where the need is greatest
 * dividing the resources in accordance with the national, regional and local plans of the recipient countries.

-We have two bullet-points here to put emphasis on targeting assets where they are needed most, as well as localization as per portrayed in Inter-Agency Policy Brief: Accelerating SDG Localization to deliver on the promise of the 2030 Agenda for Sustainable Development (UN 2024).
+We have two bullet-points here to put emphasis on targeting assets where they are needed most, as well as localization as per portrayed in Inter-Agency Policy Brief: Accelerating SDG Localization to deliver on the promise of the 2030 Agenda for Sustainable Development <a href ="#f6">(UN 2024)</a>.
 ODA is the main source of financing for foreign development aid and it is provided by official agencies such as state and local governments.
-Recipients of ODA are low- and middle-income countries and it can be used to aid in advancing for example health, education and infrastructure services.
-(OECD 2025.)
+Recipients of ODA are low- and middle-income countries and it can be used to aid in advancing for example health, education and infrastructure services. <a href="#f26">(OECD 2025.)</a>

 This query consists of 2 phrases.